ryanmimrie/Protocols-Dry-Lab/protocols/AddLargeFilesToGitHub.md

 ```

 #### Add large files
-Drag your files into the cloned repository
+Drag your files into the cloned repository.
 ```bash
 git add .
 ```